MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Remove-Item.md

 ### -LiteralPath

 Specifies a path of the items being removed.
-Unlike **Path**, the value of the **LiteralPath** parameter is used exactly as it is typed.
+Unlike the **Path** parameter, the value of **LiteralPath** is used exactly as it is typed.
-No characters are interpreted as wildcard characters.
+No characters are interpreted as wildcards.
 If the path includes escape characters, enclose it in single quotation marks.
 Single quotation marks tell PowerShell not to interpret any characters as escape sequences.